mfaani/mfaani/content/posts/how-to-read-git-documentation/index.md

 - `( )` just groups things together for easier readings.
 - `-b`, `-d`, `--oneline`, `--add` and so on are known as options

-Beyond that, if you scroll down, you'd see each page usually (not always) has the following sections, structure.
+Beyond that, if you scroll down, you'd see each page usually (but not always) has the following sections, structure.

 ## Sections